Blupo/ColorPane/docs/user-guide/color-editor.md

 The grid layout (pictured above) is the default layout, and allows for quick access to colors.
 Clicking on a color will select it, which then allows you to set the current color, remove the color, change its position in the palette, or rename it.

 The list layout (pictured below) is useful for palettes where color names are important.
-In this layout, clicking on a color (meaning the box that shows the color) will set the current color, and clicking anywhere else inside the cell will select it.

 ![The list layout for palettes](../images/palettes-list.png)